5hivani0/azure-database-migration809/README.md

 ## Tasks accomplished in each milestone ##
 ## Milestone 1: Set up the Environment ##
-1. I set up this GitHub Repo to document the development of this project.
+1. Set up this GitHub Repo to document the development of this project.
-2. I set up an Azure account with login credentials that i will use thoughout this project.
+2. Set up an Azure account with login credentials that will be use thoughout this project.

 ## Milestone 2: Set up the Production Environment ##
 1. Virtual Machine Creation
-    - Created a Windows Virtual Machine named production-vm.
+    - Created a Windows Virtual Machine (VM) named production-vm.
     - Assigned the VM to the resource group named my-vm-rg.
 2. Network Configuration
     - Configured appropriate network settings to ensure secure communication.